cesinco/Experimenting_with_Julia_language/README.md

 2. In Julia, strings are concatenated using the * operator, and not the + operator as in Python

+3. Python's f-string does not exist in Julia.
+However, the f-string may alwyas have been a substitute for some thignt hat does exist in Julia, that being a proper printf (and variant sprintf) function, found in the Printf library.
+With an optional first argument as a file handle or file name, printf can direct output to a file, while sprintf directs output to a variable.

 ## Arrays

 1. In Julia, array indexing starts at 1, and not at 0 as in Python